Festivals in Edinburgh in 2018

 11th – 27th August 2018

-As well as getting the chance to meet the likes of the above, as well as poets, scientists, comic creators and historians, festival guests will be able to enjoy a number of discussions, including cultural and political debates.
+As well as getting the chance to meet and share a drink with the likes of the above, as well as poets, scientists, comic creators and historians, festival guests will be able to enjoy a number of discussions, including cultural and political debates.
+The programme features daily debates, discussions, and book launches.
+An array of children's events also take place alongside the adult schedule.

 The full line up will be available from 6.30 on 7th June and online booking tickets will be open on Tuesday 26 June.
 A must for book lovers.